-- (a) Each Operator shall submit an organizational chart to the GPSU in January and July of each year, including the names and titles of all personnel directly or indirectly involved in the Transportation of Gas.
+- (a) Each Operator shall submit an organizational chart to the Authority in January and July of each year, including the names and titles of all personnel of such Operator directly or indirectly involved in the Transportation Of Gas.

-- (b) The organizational chart in subsection (a) of this section shall include positions from President to field personnel, including personnel responsible for:
+- (b) The organizational chart submitted pursuant to subsection (a) of this section shall include positions from President to field personnel, including personnel responsible for:

 - (1) general management duties;

 - (2) emergency response;

 - (3) engineering;

 - (4) operations;

 - (5) meter service/repair;

 - (6) safety;

 - (7) design;

 - (8) construction;

 - (9) maintenance;

 - (10) training;

 - (11) operator qualification;

 - (12) gas control;

 - (13) Peaking Facilities; and

-- (14) dispatch of field personnel
+- (14) dispatch of field personnel.

-- (c) Concurrent with the submission in subsection (a) of this section, each Operator shall submit:
+- (c) Concurrent with the submission of such organizational chart pursuant to subsection (a) of this section, each Operator shall submit:

 - (1) contact information, including cell phone numbers and email addresses for all personnel responsible for management or supervisory functions;

 - (2) a telephone number for reporting emergencies; and

 - (3) a current address for, and recipients of, official correspondence.

-- (d) Each Operator shall notify the GPSU as soon as practicable but no later than 14 calendar days following any changes to the information in subsection (c) of this section.
+- (d) Each Operator shall notify the Authority as soon as practicable but not later than 14 calendar days following any changes to the information submitted pursuant to subsection (c) of this section.